 You could learn this technique from the masters themselves or, attend courses organised by organisations such as Banasthali University.
 Click here to read more about the courses offered.

 Learning about this ancient Indian fresco painting style has intrigued me enough to further explore sustainable techniques of painting and construction.
-I would love to touch, feel and see an Araash wall or product to revel in the magic.
+I would love to touch, feel and see an Araash wall or a product to revel in the magic.
 What about you?

 All images: Muirne Kate Dineen website